-What does a P.E. teacher do?
+What does a PE teacher do?

-The role of a P.E. teacher is to plan and teach a variety of lessons in physical education, to improve physical and social skills, in children of different ages – at either primary (5-11) or secondary (11-16) level.
+The role of a PE (physical education) teacher is to plan and teach a variety of lessons in physical education, to improve physical and social skills, in children of different ages – at either primary (5-11) or secondary (11-16) level.
 It’s about sharing your passion for sport, encouraging children to be more active, and to try new sports, as well as giving them the tools to improve physically and mentally.
 You will be helping children to develop stronger muscles and co-ordination; understand how the body works and how to keep healthy (i.e. importance of warm up/cool down exercises to reduce injuries etc.); develop healthy body image ideas; and improve confidence both in terms of playing sport and general life.

 Key skills and traits required: